Sergiu Radu

-Sergiu Marian Radu (born 10 August 1977) is a former Romanian professional footballer who played as a forward in Romania, France, and Germany at the top-tier level (Liga I, Ligue 1, and Bundesliga respectively).
+Sergiu Marian Radu (born 10 August 1977) is a Romanian former professional footballer who played as a forward in Romania, France, and Germany at the top-tier level (Liga I, Ligue 1, and Bundesliga respectively).
 He had also earned one cap for Romania's national team in 2007 in a match against Belarus.
 In the latter part of his career, he also played in 2.
 Bundesliga.

 He won the Liga I (then known as Divizia A) title and a Supercupa României with Rapid București at the end of the 1990s.

 Club career

 Early career

 Radu was born on 10 August 1977 in Râmnicu Vâlcea, Romania and began playing junior-level football at Petrolul Drăgășani.
 Subsequently, he moved to FC Vâlcea, ending his junior period at Viitorul Oradea.

 He started his senior career at Jiul Petroșani where he made his Divizia A debut on 25 August 1996 in a 1–0 victory against Dinamo București.
 In the following season, Radu played for Olimpia Satu Mare in Divizia B, scoring 12 goals that helped them finish the championship in first place and gain promotion to Divizia A.